 On the other hand, you do have influence on the state between - creating Engagement (Comments and Reactions or Shares) and increasing the Dwell Time (how long someone engages with your post).

-This is what you and I can work on.
+This is what we can work on.

 Your LinkedIn post impressions represent the total number of views your post has received.
-Every time someone views your post for at least 300 milliseconds or your content is at least 50% in view on their device screen, it counts as an impression
+Every time someone views your post for at least 300 milliseconds or your content is at least 50% in view on their device screen, it counts as an impression.

 Post engagement, on the other hand, is the measure of the total interactions (likes, comments, shares, saves, etc.) you received on your post divided by your total number of impressions.